-Nearly two million viewers watch KCETLink's primary channel, KCET in the average month.
-Broadcasting more than 8,000 hours of programming each year, KCET is the most-watched public television station in Southern California and the second most-watched public television station in the nation.
+Nearly two million viewers watch KCET's primary channel in an average month.
 In addition to its far-reaching broadcast signal, KCET is carried on satellite systems and on nearly 150 cable systems in 11 counties.

 View schedule »

 PBS SoCal is a donor-supported community institution that is a part of Public Media Group of Southern California, the flagship PBS station for 19 million diverse people across California formed by the merger of PBS SoCal and KCETLink Media Group.
 PBS SoCal delivers content and experiences that inspire, inform and entertain – over the air, online, in the community and in the classroom.
 We offer the full slate of beloved PBS programs including MASTERPIECE, NOVA, PBS NewsHour, Frontline, Independent Lens, a broad library of documentary films including works from Ken Burns; and educational PBS KIDS programs including Daniel Tiger’s Neighborhood and Curious George.
 Our programs are accessible for free through four broadcast channels, and available for streaming at pbssocal.org, on the PBS apps , and via connected TV services Android TV, Roku, Apple TV, Samsung TV and Amazon Fire TV.